pbjc/dwm/README.md

 Requirements
 ------------
-To build dwm you'll need the Xlib header files and suckless-tools.
+You'll need the Xlib header files and suckless-tools.

 Installation